If we’ve made one thing clear about our new house, it’s that we’re not crazy about the trim colors…

 We reasoned that while all of the carpet was up and before the new hardwoods went down, we should take advantage of the can-get-painted subfloor and go ahead and tackle the upstairs trim.
 Correction: trim and doors.
 Sixteen doors to be exact… which we removed and de-hardwared first for easy painting.

 Attempting to quickly paint four bedrooms and closets worth of trim along with a long hallway plus nine windows (with tons o’ mullions) and the aforementioned sixteen doors seemed like a job that warranted a paint sprayer.
 So we decided it was finally time to get one.
-And thanks to a suggestion from the Bowers, we picked up this Graco TrueCoat II which was on sale for $180 at Lowe’s (update: here’s an affiliate link to a similar paint sprayer over on Amazon since the one we bought is no longer available).
+And thanks to a suggestion from the Bowers, we picked up this Graco TrueCoat II which was on sale for $180 at Lowe’s (update: we’ve since switched to using this Wagner model with more success).
 We opted to buy one instead of renting it because there’s still plenty of stuff to paint in this house beyond just these things – so we’d like to have one that we can use a bunch of times as we move from room to room (did we mention there’s still a ton of blue trim downstairs?).

 The sprayer is a lot simpler than I expected.
 It’s pretty much just a plastic cup attached to the gun, which just plugs in.
 So there wasn’t much in the means of set-up (although we definitely read the directions twice just to make sure we didn’t screw it up).
 Then we dove into our primer coat.